 Ready or not, millennial office employees are here to stay.
 Gone are the days of satisfying workers with compensation alone.
-The youngest generation of coworkers set their sights much higher, expecting not only decent pay, but benefits that will improve their overall quality of life both inside and outside of work.
-Among these—a beautiful office to call home.
+The youngest generation of coworkers set their sights much higher, expecting not only decent pay but benefits that will improve their overall quality of life inside and outside of work.
+Among these, they expect a beautiful office to call home.
 Here are a few design trends to consider adding to your office to keep millennials interested in your business and working at their full potential.

 Workstations of Every Type

-According to a 2017 study from IPSOS, 76% of millennials between the ages of 18 and 34 feel that office design and aesthetics somewhat or strongly influence their impression of a company.
-Although the first impression an individual will likely get in your office will be of your front lobby or waiting room, it's the workstations that provide the backdrop of what an employee will see for the vast majority of every day at the office.
-The way you design your office's workstations is hugely important, but be careful not to jump on the open concept bandwagon simply because you think it's what millennials want.
-Spoiler alert: it's not.
+According to a 2017 study from IPSOS, 76% of millennials between the ages of 18 and 34 feel office design and aesthetics somewhat or strongly influence their impression of a company.
+Although the first impression an individual will likely get in your office will be your front lobby or waiting room, workstations provide the backdrop employees will see for most of the day.
+How you design your office's workstations is hugely important, but be careful not to jump on the open concept bandwagon simply because you think it's what millennials want.
+Spoiler alert: It's not.

-In addition to needing a space where they can work effectively, millennials want furniture that will foster a healthy lifestyle during business hours.
-The best step you can take toward this goal is to equip every workstation with an adjustable height desk.
+In addition to needing a space where they can work effectively, millennials want furniture that fosters a healthy lifestyle during business hours.
+The best step toward this goal is to equip every workstation with an adjustable-height desk.
 Can't afford to swap out your old desks with new ones?
 No problem.
-Adjustable height desk risers like the Ascent can be placed on top of any work surface and used in the same manner.
+Adjustable-height desk risers like the Ascent can be placed on top of any work surface and used in the same way.

 Once your employees have the option to sit or stand while they work, take it a step further by allowing them to stay active while they sit as well.
-If you're wondering how in the world you can both be sitting and staying active, we have the answer— actives stools and chairs.
-Ball chairs and perch stools are specially designed to allow employees to fidget and move while they sit, ensuring they aren't facing the negative health effects that come with sitting sedentary all day, every day.
-It's a perk that millennials have come to expect, but one which employees of all generations will surely appreciate.
+If you're wondering how in the world you can both be sitting and staying active, we have the answer—active stools and chairs.
+Ball chairs and perch stools are designed to allow employees to fidget and move while they sit, ensuring they aren't facing the negative health effects that come with sitting all day.
+It's a perk millennials expect and one that employees of all generations will surely appreciate.

 Collaborative Meeting Areas

-Whether or not a collaborative workstation is appropriate for your employees will depend on the individual and his or her job function, but every office should include at least one collaborative "touchdown" area to foster teamwork between coworkers when new ideas arise.
-The idea behind these types of meeting spaces is that they're located in otherwise open, unused areas of the office and act as casual conference spaces wherein the area does not need to be booked ahead of time.
-This way, employees are still able to meet to share ideas even when all formal conference rooms are booked.
+Whether or not a collaborative workstation is appropriate for your employees will depend on the individual and their job function.
+Still, every office should include at least one collaborative "touchdown" area to foster teamwork between coworkers.
+These meeting spaces are located in otherwise open, unused areas of the office and act as casual conference spaces that don’t need to be booked ahead.
+This way, employees can still meet to share ideas even when all formal conference rooms are booked.